Writing for HALT Teacher Accreditation – Top Tips!

-- Use the language of the focus area’s descriptors in your writing.
-If you’re focusing on Standard 4.5 at HA (for example), then lets hear about how you modelled and supported your colleagues.
+- Thirdly (and this one is very important!!), use the language of the focus area’s descriptors in your writing.
+If you’re focusing on Standard 4.5 at HA (for example), then let’s hear about how you modeled and supported your colleagues.
 Discuss the impact your support has had.
 What strategies are they now using to promote the safe, responsible and ethical use of ICT in learning and teaching?

-- Look at the verbs in the Focus Area descriptors and choose evidence and artefacts that shows or describes you doing them!
+- As you look at the verbs in the Focus Area descriptors, choose evidence and artefacts that show or describe you doing them!
 Don’t forget the standards guide is there to help you with that!

-- Choose artefacts that tell a story and show your impact clearly.
-Make sure that you can show progressing and growth over time.
-Two artefacts from the beginning and end of a Lead project should tell a big story.
+- Next, Choose artefacts that help tell your story and show your impact clearly.
+Make sure that you can show a progression in growth over time.
+For example, two artefacts from the beginning and end of a Lead project should tell a big story.
 Make sure the artefact you’ve chosen as part of your accreditation is the best one to tell the story of the WHOLE focus area.

-- Don’t write too much!
-150-200 per artefact should be plenty.
-Make sure you select your words carefully, focus them on that FA (see dot point 2) and on the impact and change they can demonstrate.
+- However, don’t write too much!
+150-250 per artefact should be plenty.
+Make sure you select your words carefully, focus them on that FA (see dot point 2), and on the impact and change they can demonstrate.
 Use the Heatmap tool to help you see what you’ve written lots about and where you might need to balance things out a little.

 - Don’t forget that the direct evidence you supply includes your teacher observations and your 3-5 referees.
 Don’t forget to reflect on these as part of your evidence base!

 - Mix up your evidence types.
 There are generally three types of evidence you can use.
 Your supporting documents, referee reports and external observer reports.
 You might need one of these to make your point or all three.
 Don’t be afraid to mix it up a little!